HewlettPackard/Docker-SimpliVity/docs-src/splunk/redeploying-splunk-demo.md

 ```

-Then re-run the playbook on your ansible node.
+Then re-run the playbook on your Ansible node.

 ```
 ansible-playbook -i vm_hosts playbooks/splunk_demo.yml --vault-password-file .vault_pass